 The flame will now be carried part way across the bridge before being put in a van and driven to Plymouth on Saturday.

 Councillors in Saltash in Cornwall and Plymouth said it was "disappointing".

-Olympic organising committee Locog said it had to weigh up the significance of the landmark with the "practicalities of using a main regional thoroughfare".'A shame'
+Olympic organising committee Locog said it had to weigh up the significance of the landmark with the "practicalities of using a main regional thoroughfare".

 Many people were in favour of a "torch kiss" in the middle of the bridge between Saltash and Plymouth, with the flame being passed from one bearer to another.

 Mayor of Saltash Martin Gee said: "It seems sad that it is not being made a really, really big event - this is the end of Cornwall and we should be celebrating the torch going off to England."

 Saltash councillor Hilary Frank added that it was "a wasted opportunity".

 "It's the symbol, it's going to be one of the iconic moments of the whole torch relay in Cornwall," he said.

 Plymouth torch bearer Barbara Snowling, from Crafthole, Cornwall, said: "People up country don't get the significance of moving from one county into another in quite the way that we do down here.